-Quick, meaningful assignments for students to do at home during school closures:
+Quick, meaningful assignments for students to do at home when they can’t go to school:

 During this unprecedented school shut-down, teachers and parents around the world are scrambling for lesson plans and project ideas which are genuinely useful learning opportunities, but which are fast and easy to implement.